microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/10-swagger-endpoint.md

 ## Context

-We allow developer documentation, exploration, and testing for the application endpoints with OpenAPI documentation using [Swagger UI.](https://github.com/swagger-api/swagger-ui).
-In this document, we will visit different options on how to provide this endpoint securely.
+We allow developer documentation, exploration, and testing of the application endpoints with OpenAPI using [Swagger UI](https://github.com/swagger-api/swagger-ui).
+In this document, we will visit different options on how to provide [Swagger UI](https://github.com/swagger-api/swagger-ui) endpoint securely.

 As explained in [Third Party JavaScript Management Cheat Sheet by owasp.org](https://cheatsheetseries.owasp.org/cheatsheets/Third_Party_Javascript_Management_Cheat_Sheet.html), the invocation of third-party JS code in a web application requires consideration for 3 risks in particular: